era · eternal · THINKER

 The Questions That Remain

-If the moral frameworks we inherited from religion are slowly losing their foundation, what replaces them — and can anything built by human beings alone hold the same weight?
+If the moral frameworks we inherited from religion lose their foundation, what replaces them — and can anything built by human beings alone hold the same weight?

-Nietzsche wanted a new kind of human being who creates values rather than receives them.
-But who decides which values are worth creating?
-Is that just power by another name?
+Nietzsche wanted a new kind of human being who creates values rather than receives them — but who decides which values are worth creating?
+Is that self-overcoming, or just power by another name?

 He wrote himself nearly to death trying to say yes to existence without flinching.
 Most of us flinch.
-The question is whether the flinching is weakness — or wisdom about how much any person can actually bear.
+Is that weakness — or wisdom about how much any person can actually bear?